-- 16. (1) There shall be the following exemptions - - (a) individual exemptions; and - (b) block exemptions. - (2) An individual exemption shall be applied for by a licensee and upon satisfying the exemption criteria, the Authority shall grant an individual exemption order. - (3) An individual exemption shall be granted subject to such conditions or obligations and for such a period as the Authority may determine. - (4) The Authority may make a block exemption which exempts a particular category of agreements, which it considers likely to satisfy the statutory exemption criteria.
+- 16. (1) There shall be the following types of exemptions - - (a) individual exemptions; or - (b) block exemptions. - (2) An individual exemption must be applied for by a licensee and upon satisfying the exemption criteria stipulated in these Regulations, the Authority must grant an individual exemption order. - (3) An individual exemption may be granted subject to such conditions or obligations and for such a period as the Authority may determine. - (4) The Authority may make a block exemption which exempts a particular category of agreements, which it considers likely to satisfy the exemption criteria stipulated in these Regulations. - (5) A block exemption must impose the following conditions or obligations -